Kittyhawk Plane Wreckage

 Special thanks to Tony Weir for his help in locating the main wreckage sites.

-Special thanks to Martin Gembitsky (eye witness of the plane crash site) for confirming the site location.
+Special thanks to Martin Gembitsky (eye witness of the plane crash site) for confirming the crash site location.

 Video of the V12 allison motor in 2023